accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Kernel bypassing__.
 Intel __[DPDK](https://www.dpdk.org/)__ went popular with RDMA that require faster CPU processing, where Linux Kernel networking stack is relatively slower so they get bypassed. __RDMA__ can also be seen as a bypassing of server CPU.
 The approach then gets adopted at Intel __[SPDK](https://spdk.io/)__ that Kernel bypassing makes faster CPU processing for PMEM and NVM SSD. __DPU__ further bypasses host CPU to take over common storage infrastructure.
 Ceph also built BlueStore which underlyingly implements customized [BlueFS](https://zhuanlan.zhihu.com/p/46362124) that bypassed many functionalities compared to the original Linux Filesystems.
 Kernel bypassing is another example of __Do less things__: shorten call path, less jump nodes, direct access, direct return.

   * __Hardware acceleration/offloading__.
 While CPU is general purpose, the same (or less) money spent on specific purpose chips can yield even higher computation throughput at a low energy consumption.
 Besides, CPU itself is becoming harder to catch up with rapidly growing processing speed required by modern IO devices like PMEM, RDMA networking, and Deep Learning / Machine Learning.
+Offloading is easier when computation is more standardized, e.g. network packet processing, compression/encryption; while disk IO is usually more complex and interleaved with variable data formats and exception handling.

     * __ASIC__ based compression/encryption cards are common. __AWS Nitro__ / __Microsoft Catapult__ are successful business cases that ASIC/FPGA boost virtual cloud networking, as well as compression/encryption, etc.